SMOLKEYS/yellow-java/README.md

 # Yellow (Java)

-Just me, this repo, and a lot of chaos...
+Just me, this repo, and a lot of chaos.

 [SMOLHome Discord Server](https://discord.gg/uAddT46bFx)